open/close all folders Be Warned: Due to the length of this series, some spoilers will be unmarked!

 Drum's number one doctor, also called "Witch".
 Is a lively old woman who lives in the royal castle.
 She adopted Chopper after Hiriluk's demise and taught him her medical knowledge.

-- Dr. Jerk: Sure she is, but it's mostly in the interest of her patients.
+- Dr. Jerk: God help you if you try to defy her medical orders.
+It's mostly in the interest of her patients.
+Mostly.